get-bridge/muss/README.md

     # The override section of the muss user file will still work, however.
     compose_file: "docker-compose.muss.yml"

-    # Define the order for which configuration option to use
+    # Define the order of which configuration option to use
-    # for any service that has multiple options.
+    # for any module that has multiple options.
-    default_service_preference:
+    default_module_order:
       - registry
       - repo
       - internal

-    # Service files are yaml files containing service definitions.
+    # Module files are yaml files containing module definitions.
-    service_files:
+    module_files:
       - ./dev/database.yml
       - ./dev/microservice/service.yml

-    # Secret commands define aliases that can be used by service definitions.
+    # Secret commands define aliases that can be used by module definitions.
     secret_commands:
       vault: